VolanDeVovan/pastedev/README.md

 - [ ] Body size limit
 - [ ] Github workflow (Deploy to registry)
+- [ ] Icon and preview for the site
 - [ ] Support for new databases
 - [ ] Instruction for installation
 - [ ] Response with raw format (possibly)